kosiew/python-scripts/ictriage02.md

 ---

-✨ **End Goal:** Deliver a clear, actionable roadmap for maintainers/contributors to resolve the issue efficiently.

 ✨ **End Goal:** Produce a clear roadmap for maintainers/contributors to either resolve or reclassify the issue efficiently, without ambiguity.